Religions in Japan

 Worships and ways to pray are not the same.
 So, how about the facilities?
 Of course, they are not.

-So, the ancient Japanese expressed how the land was born with fairytales or legends.
-This page is concerned with one about two gods (they are male and female).
+Such an imagination created fairy tales or legends.
+This page is concerned with one legend about two gods (they are male and female).

 It is Izanami (female) and Izanagi (male).

-Please look at their story and touch the surface of the religion from here!
+Please read their story and acknowledge the surface of the religion from here!

 Do not get it wrong.
-Izanami and Izanagi are not protagonists of the religion, although they created Japan.
+Izanami and Izanagi are not protagonists of the religion.

 This article is about the main deity of the religion, Amaterasu.
 Surprisingly, it is GODDES.